When Honey-sempai swung in from a vine and kicked a fully armed, armored, and dojo-trained private soldier in the face. Complete with Tarzan yell.

 Kyoya's utterly EPIC verbal beatdown of Tamaki's father after the man doesn't understand Tamaki's sorrow at what he's done, is pretty awesome too.

-The twins, episode five, revealing that they're Magnificent Bastards on Kyouya's level.
+The twins, Episode 5, revealing that they're Magnificent Bastards on Kyoya's level.
 Let's see, they overreacted to a small comment and got into a huge fight that Haruhi felt so bad for causing she promised to let them into her house if they'd agree to apologize.
 That or they're the fastest thinking mofos on the planet.

 Chapter 80 is, like the finale of the anime, one huge Moment of Awesome.
 It's topped off with a Crowning Moment of Heartwarming as Haruhi finally tells Tamaki she loves him.

-The episode showing how Kyouya and Tamaki meet had a moment where we see the symbolic picture Kyouya has been painting.
-Up to now, Kyouya has stayed within the thick frame, but the final view shows an odd smear leading out.
+The episode showing how Kyoya and Tamaki meet had a moment where we see the symbolic picture Kyoya has been painting.
+Up to now, Kyoya has stayed within the thick frame, but the final view shows an odd smear leading out.
 Pan back and a huge rose is revealed above the painting.

 Yeah, it turned out Haruhi wasn't in any danger after all, but you gotta admit the host club boys "saving" her from the doctor early on in the series is AWESOME.
 It's not just Tamaki or Honey, it's ALLSIXOFTHEM, dropping everything and running into the clinic to beat the ever-living heck out of the guy they think is about to hurt their princess.
 And this is only the third episode.